 The debate around free will has long captivated western culture.
 From a storyteller's point of view, a kind of romantic fatalism -- as a balance between choice and determinism -- seems to be favored.
 The idea that no matter how we go about things, no matter how or when or how many times we attempt it, the result is the same and predetermined by our character.
-It's a nice variation on predestination, which, the way it was presented in school, always seemed to offer a weird kind of hollow absolution, making marionette dolls of all of us.
-Instead, the preferred interpretation is that we struggle, of our own free wills, but somehow reach the same result anyway.
-It stokes our egos.
+It's a nice variation on predestination, which always seemed to make marionette dolls of us and, in the process, offer a kind of hollow absolution.
+By contrast, predetermination would have us struggle of our own free will, but somehow reach the same result anyway.
 It grants agency.
-It confirms identity through choice, but also offers the comforting surrender to "there's nothing we can do about it in the end."
+It confirms identity through choice while offering the comforting surrender to "there's nothing we can do about it in the end."
 It's a perspective that wisely parallels life.

 One thing I've been wondering about recently, though, is whether there exists a model for predeterminism that has less to do with fate and more to do with kinds of truth?
 If we could only see ourselves truthfully, would we perhaps understand better some of our choices and even choose differently?
 Truths can betray us, but they can also, like a stronger current beneath the surface, pull us towards our inevitable destination without our knowledge.
 In this model, then, it would be in recognizing truth that we have the power to change ourselves.
 I'm curious about this because then the responsibility of choice hinges upon observation.